Sheyzon/COD_BO3_Modtools-Undead_Asylum/README.md

 Like you can look up how i did things in scripting and stuff but take into account i don't know the best ways of coding in ModTools.
 I just can say it works and it's stable so.
 It will improve all over time.

+And it's open source in case i die or something else happens so someone can improve on it.